Take your place here.

 In order to distribute timely and important housing information, SFCM has created a private SFCM Housing Google Group.
 This interactive community provides a forum for Conservatory students to discuss housing needs, trends, and opportunities.
 Information on joining the housing group, as well as general housing information, is sent to new students that have submitted enrollment deposits.

-- Join the SFCM Housing Google Group if you are a current or newly admitted student (after you have submitted your enrollment deposit).
+- Join the SFCM Housing Google Group if you are a current or newly admitted student (those not required to live on-campus will receive a link to the housing group by email over the summer).

 - Find a roommate!
 The SFCM Housing Google Group also contains postings for students looking to live with fellow SFCM students.
 Once you’re a member of the group, you can post your own roommate listing.